What Is Pet Insurance?

-Look for a policy that covers your pet’s unique health needs.
-For example, you might seek coverage for dental care, pre-existing conditions, hereditary or breed-based conditions, or behavioral issues.
+Look for a policy that will help you reduce your vet bills when your pet needs a vet, and that covers your pet’s unique health needs.
+For example, you might seek coverage for emergency vet care, dental care, pre-existing conditions, hereditary or breed-based conditions, or behavioral issues.
 You might want a wellness policy to cover a new puppy or kitten through adulthood.
 Review the available coverage when you consider a pet insurance company.

 The cost of pet insurance varies based on several factors.
-You will generally pay more if you live in an urban area than in a rural area.
+You will generally pay more if you live in an urban area than in a rural area, so it’s important to look for a cheap vet near you.
 You can save by purchasing insurance in your pet’s younger years.
 Your premium will generally cost more if you have a dog, a larger breed, or a male pet.